 Some general guidance for FurmanFlex and Online Assessment (with links to additional resources) is available on the FDC’s website (link here).

 Where possible, faculty are encouraged to consider alternative applied assessment measures to replace synchronous exam evaluations as these can reduce the ability of students to engage in academic dishonesty.
 Some ideas include replacing exams with final projects or papers, converting an exam to an applied take-home version, or utilizing the asynchronous exam format that is part of Furman’s learning management system, Moodle.
-Moodle has a quiz feature with built in capability to scramble answer and question order for added protection against academic dishonesty.
+Moodle has a quiz feature with built in capability to scramble answer and question order for added protection against academic dishonesty and faculty can elect to utilize Safe Exam Browser in conjunction with the platform.
 Other options include open and closed-book application activities for your exams.

 If you feel as if proctored, synchronous exams are essential for your course, you might consider proctoring those via an online video conferencing platform like Zoom.
 In order to do this, you would set up a timed Moodle Quiz, gather students in a Zoom session, and proctor that exam live.